arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-09-07-august-2018-the-month-in-review.md

 ## Conclusion

 From the FDA public meeting in July to the joint-regulatory proposal by Memphis Meats and NAMI, government regulation continues to be a major theme and [obstacle](//www.cell.ag/cell-ag-obstacles-ahead/) for cell ag.
-It is still early days into the GFI lawsuit, but that case will have significant implication.
-The outcome of the case will set the precedence of whether other states will be able to follow Missouri’s lead and also pass legislation over the definition of meat.
+It is still early days into the GFI lawsuit against Missouri, but that case will have significant implication.
+The outcome of the case will set the precedence of whether other states can also pass legislation over the definition of meat.
 As the case progresses, we will keep you up to date on all the latest news and updates about the lawsuit.

 <img src="/img/cowsnature.jpg" width="100%"/>